Skip to main content

 Creating calculated fields in UI

 You can also build and edit calculated fields directly in the workbook.
-New fields appear in the Calculated fields section of the field picker sidebar.
+New fields appear in the Query fields section of the field picker sidebar.

 Aggregations from existing dimensions